Ian144/Ian144.github.io/PropertyTesting.md

 ## Using property testing to send random FIX messages to QuickFixJ and QuickFixN

 FsCheck type instance generation can be bent to other purposes, such as generating random but valid FIX messages in FsFIXEcho, which sends the messages to some other FIX engine application, coded to return the message it received after deserializing and reserializing it.
 QuickFixN and QuickFixJ (C# and Java open source FIX engines) both come with 'Executor' demo projects, these were modified to do just that.
 FsFIXEcho has just enough FIX session logic to be able to login to the modified QuickFix executors.
-FsFIXEcho runs a property test that sends messages to QuickFix and checks that the  message recevied in reply  is the same as the outgoing message.
+FsFIXEcho runs a property test that sends messages to QuickFix and checks that the  message received in reply  is the same as the outgoing message.

 FsFIXCodeGen generates F# code from a FIX44.xml spec, but there is more than one version of this file, QuickFixJ's version differs slightly from QuickFixN's.
 To test against QuickFiXJ first run FsFIXCodeGen against the version of FIX44.xml that comes with QuickFiXJ (pass the path to FsFIXCodeGen as a command-line parameter).